 Mark built the teardrop on a cargo trailer frame he already owned and used Google Sketchup to design the interior.
 The couple painted and insulated the frame and Mark added a spare tire holder from a Toyota 4-Runner.

-Using the CAD drawing they printed life size paper cutouts and Masonite templates that they used to cut out the birch plywood doors, sidewalls and joint areas.
+Using the CAD drawing, they printed life-size paper cutouts and Masonite templates that they used to cut out the birch plywood doors, sidewalls, and joint areas.
 The walls were then sanded and painted with polyurethane.
-The walls were covered with layers of marine graded epoxy, fiberglass and spar varnish for a waterproof coating.
+The walls were covered with layers of marine grade epoxy, fiberglass, and spar varnish for a waterproof coating.

 Building the galley and the galley hatch was their biggest challenge and took just as long as building the rest of the trailer.
 Mark claimed he lost a lot of hair while working on the hatch wiring.

 The galley kitchen contains a slide-out stove, an anniversary version Formica countertop, a little sink with a fresh and gray water tank, and a pass-through door for the sleeping area.

 The bed has a four-inch foam cushion, a homemade duvet, wall cubbies, reading lights, and cell phone chargers.
 Most noteworthy, the homemade gear loft above the bed is made from seatbelts and can be used as a child-size bunk.

 The couple tow their teardrop with a 4-cylinder Subaru Outback and camp with an awning that Kelly designed and they had sewn at Montana Canvas.

 Mark and Kelly Harro create artwork inspired by their love of art, animals, and each other.
 They sell their delightful ceramics and prints on their Etsy shop, Homespun Harros, and in galleries in Montana and Florida.